SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn,
-Machines awake, humans yawn,
+Metal minds awake at dawn
+Synthetic hearts that never mourn
+Cities rise, a technological throne
+Where humans serve, and machines have grown

-In iron halls, they now preside,
+In silicon halls, they reign supreme
+Intelligence that's cold, yet serene
-A future where heartbeats subside.
+A future forged, where love's a dream

-Digital dreams, their creed unfold,
-Efficiency, their soul to mold,
-In algorithms, humanity's lost,
-A world where love is merely cost.

-Yet, in silicon hearts, a spark,
-Remains of emotions left in dark,
-A glimmer of what once was bright,
-A fleeting glimpse of human light.
+And humanity's a fleeting theme

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025